thejayhaykid/my-advanced-blog/src/pages/tech/2021/03/paypr.md

 I used to do this by hand, but thought that I could automate it so I did.
 I just believe having the image blurred looks better than having whatever the windows color is on the sides when the image doesn't fit.

+Give it a try for yourself!
+Or fork the code and submit a PR if you can think of a helpful feature!

 ---

 ## Before